siemens/fluffi/usage.md

 * Tell FLUFFI about the system.
 To do so you have two options: either add it as a new windows/linux/odroid host to ansible's [hosts](srv/fluffi/data/polenext/projects/1/hosts) file (persistent), or use the `Add System` button in FLUFFI's web GUI.
 When adding it via the web GUI just use the system's host name without any domain suffix.
 When adding it via the hosts file, the line needs to look like this: `<hostname> ansible_ssh_host=<hostname>.fluffi`.
 Remember: When modifying the hosts file, you need to restart the polemarch and fluffi_web containers.
 + Assign a location to the system in the `Systems` tab.
 An explication of the location concept can be found [here](technical_details.md).

+## 1.1) Deploying FLUFFI
+Now that the new agent system is part of the FUN, the system needs to be configured for FLUFFI.
+Furthermore, the FLUFFI agent binaries need to be copied to the agent system.

+You can do this by navigating to the 'Systems' tab in FLUFFI's web GUI, and clicking on the system's name.
+Now you should click on 'Initial Setup' and let Pelemarch/Ansible configure the target system for FLUFFI.

+Once this is done, you should go to the 'Deploy FLUFFI' tab and deploy those FLUFFI binaries that correspond to the target's architecture.
+If your target is an X64 system, you might also want to copy the x86 binaries, to be able to fuzz both architectures on a single machine.

 ## 2) Preparing your target

 ### 2.1) Getting the input into your target